How Much Does Water Heater Replacement Cost?

-Gas water heaters tend to be more expensive but will save homeowners money in the long run due to the typically higher cost of electricity.
+Gas water heater replacement costs tend to be relatively high at the outset, but gas water heaters will save homeowners money in the long run due to the typically higher cost of electricity.
 They tend to heat water quickly, and they come in energy-efficient models.
 Gas water heaters work when the power goes out, but there are always safety issues associated with a gas-powered heater.
-The average price of a gas water heater can range from $600 to $2,700.
+The installation and labor cost to replace a gas water heater can range from $700 to $2,700.